-North and West Melbourne Precinct (HO3) is of local significance.
-It satisfies the following criteria:

-Criterion A: Importance to the course or pattern of our cultural or natural history (historical significance).

-Criterion E: Importance in exhibiting particular aesthetic characteristics (aesthetic/architectural significance).

-Criterion G: Strong or special association with a particular community or cultural group for social, cultural or spiritual reasons (social significance).

 What is significant?

 North and West Melbourne Precinct was developed from the mid-nineteenth century as part of the extension of Melbourne to its north and west during a period of significant population growth.
-Significant and contributory development in the precinct dates from the mid nineteenth century through to the interwar period, although Victorian development predominates Some places of heritage value may also be outside this date range.
-The precinct is mainly residential, but with historic mixed use development, and several commercial streetscapes.
+Significant and contributory development in the precinct dates from the mid nineteenth century through to the interwar period, although Victorian development predominates, particularly from the late nineteenth century.
+Some places of heritage value may also be outside this date range.
+The precinct is mainly residential, but with diversity of building form and uses within streets, and several commercial streetscapes.
 Mature street plantings and rows are also part of the significant development of the precinct.

 The following are the identified ‘key attributes’ of the precinct, which support the assessed significance: